guilhemsarcy/cryptolution/README.md

 The work is divided into two main parts :
 - collecting and cleaning data from Kraken API
-- visualizing these data with an interactive Python App (Dash)
+- visualizing these data with an interactive Python App (Streamlit framework)

 # Setup for local use